the-tcpdump-group/tcpdump/INSTALL.md

 Note that most systems ship tcpdump, but usually an older version.
 Building tcpdump from source as explained above will usually install the binary as `/usr/local/bin/tcpdump`.
-If your system has other tcpdump binaries, you might need to deinstall these or to set the PATH environment variable if you need the `tcpdump` command to run the new binary (`tcpdump --version` can be used to tell different versions apart).
+If your system has other tcpdump binaries, you might need to deinstall these or to set the `PATH` environment variable if you need the `tcpdump` command to run the new binary (`tcpdump --version` can be used to tell different versions apart).

-If your system is not one which we have tested tcpdump on, you may have to modify the `configure` script and `Makefile.in`.
+If your system is not one that we have tested tcpdump on, you may have to modify the `configure` script and `Makefile.in`.
 Please [send us patches](https://www.tcpdump.org/index.html#patches) for any modifications you need to make.